jpbecotte/bridge-agreements/conventions/ogust.md

 ### Preempter's rebid

-Preempter bid following the next available bids.
+Preempter bids following the next available bids.
 For example: 3♣ is the first available bid after 2NT, 3♥ is the 3rd available bid after 2NT, etc.

 | Bid | About suit | About points |
 | ---- | ---- | ---- |